-Tomamu is famed for Hokkaido?s world famous powder snow, convenient ski-in ski-out resort design, and an impressive selection of mouth-watering dining options that would satisfy all.This ski town pampers you with all you need for an all-inclusive ski holiday, whether travelling as a couple, with friends or family.
+Tomamu is known for Hokkaido’s world-famous powder snow, its convenient ski-in, ski-out resort design, and an impressive selection of dining options that will satisfy every palate.
+This ski town is all you need for an all-inclusive ski holiday.

-Tomamu?s ski terrain is well suited for all skill levels with 30% beginner, 40% intermediate and 30% advanced terrain.
-Not only that, Tomamu’s back country gives access to Hokkaido’s glorious untouched powder for the adventurous skiiers and snowboarders.
-If you are a?beginner, Tomamu?s slopes with its wide selection of gradual and progressive runs make it ideal to begin your snowboarding journey.
-Being a smaller and fairly quieter resort compared to Niseko, Tomamu gives you ample space to practice your skiing and snowboarding skills without the fear of bumping into fellow beginners
+For beginners, Tomamu’s wide, gradual and progressive runs make it ideal to begin your snowboarding journey.
+Being a smaller and fairly quieter resort compared to Niseko, Tomamu gives you ample space to practice your skiing and snowboarding skills without the fear of bumping into fellow beginners.

 For the intermediate to advanced skiiers and snowboarders, there is limited challenging terrain in Tomamu compared to nearby resorts such as Niseko, Kiroro and Rusutsu in Hokkaido.
-However, if you know where to look, you will find your fair share of steep terrain and powder runs around the resort.
+However, if you know where to look, you’ll find your fair share of steep terrain and powder runs around the resort.
 For the dynamic riders, Tomamu has a slope-style park with decent sized boxes, rails and kickers to take your freestyle game up a notch.

 Take a tour through Tomamu’s amazing terrain and resort in the video below.